Ambassador Verveer is the Executive Director of the Georgetown Institute for Women, Peace and Security.

 From 2000-2008, she was the Chair and Co-CEO of Vital Voices Global Partnership, an international NGO that she co-founded to invest in emerging women leaders.
 During the Clinton administration, she served as Assistant to the President and Chief of Staff to the First Lady.
 She also led the effort to establish the President’s Interagency Council on Women, and was instrumental in the adoption of the Trafficking Victims Protection Act of 2000.
 She is the co-author of Fast Forward: How Women Can Achieve Power and Purpose (2015).

 Ambassador Verveer has a B.S. and M.S. from Georgetown University and holds several honorary degrees.
 In 2013, she was the Humanitas Visiting Professor at the University of Cambridge and in 2017, she was selected to deliver the Tanner Lecture at Clare Hall College, Cambridge.
 She is a member of the Council on Foreign Relations and the Trilateral Commission, and she serves on the Boards of the National Endowment for Democracy, the Atlantic Council, as well as the World Bank Advisory Council on Gender and Development.
+She has also served as the Special Representative on Gender Issues for the OSCE Chairperson-in-Office.
 She is the recipient of numerous awards, including the Secretary of State’s Award for Distinguished Service.
 In 2008, the President of Ukraine awarded her the Order of Princess Olga.